 Exceptional case: Multiple submissions may be allowed when all the editors of the 2 (or more) journals agree to simultaneously or jointly publish the paper.
 Editors should include a statement making the simultaneous publication clear to readers.

-With regard to images, the Journal of Ophthalmological Science accepts the improvement of images for better readability such as adjusting the contrast and/or brightness or color balance but only when the usage of the images are properly acknowledged to the author of the original image.
+With regard to images, the Journal of Molecular and Clinical Ophthalmology accepts the improvement of images for better readability such as adjusting the contrast and/or brightness or color balance but only when the usage of the images are properly acknowledged to the author of the original image.
 The technical manipulation of the image such as removing or adding new elements into the image, is considered as data fabrication and the journal does not accept such image manipulations.

 If data fabrication or data falsification is found, the editor may return the paper without review, announces the issue publicly in an editorial, bans the author from submitting articles in this journal, and/or contact the authors’ employers/academic institution.